sse-secure-systems/connaisseur/docs/adr/ADR-4_modular.md

 #### "Notary" Configuration (1.1)

-With notaryv1 all trust data always resided in a notary server for which Connaisseur needed the URL, authentication credentials, etc. This isn't true anymore for notaryv2 or cosign.
+With notaryv1 all trust data always resided in a notary server for which Connaisseur needed the URL, authentication credentials, etc. This isn't true anymore for notaryv2 or Cosign.
 Here Connaisseur may need other data, meaning the configuration is dependent on the type of validation method used here.
 Also other mechanisms such as digest whitelisting which doesn't even include cryptographic material might be considered in the future.

 ##### 1.1.1 Structure